stanlysamuel/csa-writing-team/_posts/2021-03-29-peter-druschel.md

 PD: Thank you very much.
 This was fun, you're very professional when you're interviewing.
 It was very well done.

 ### Other questions answered in the [longer version:](https://qr.ae/pGInn5)
+* SS: To come back to the previous topic - now that we have broached the subject of machine learning - what are your exact views of this particular area, and where it is headed? (since you seem to have certain strong views on that.)
+* SS: What do you do apart from work?
+For example, I see that you are interested in heavy metal concerts, I don’t know if you’re a musician, but is there any side of you that you'd like to share with the general audience, and how does that help you complement your research?
+* SS: Any particular specific advice apart from what you just said which can help a graduate student?

+>I think you need balance in life; a lot of technically inclined people underestimate this fact.
+The following statement might be controversial but the world doesn't operate on math.
+It operates on human relationships.
+So you cannot neglect these aspects even if it might be very exciting to get deep into technical stuff.
+This is important to keep in mind.

 **Credits:**